zowe/docs-site/docs/user-guide/cli-installcli.md

 There are some users who might prefer to install Zowe CLI on the mainframe, or on an operating system where secure credential storage is not required or cannot be installed from its package.

 For those users, mainframe installation offers the ability to install Zowe CLI in one place yet still be accessible to multiple mainframe developers.
 This can help with training purposes, or for scripts that run on both a local computer and the mainframe.
-These users often request instructions on mainframe installation, and it is provided here.
+These users often request instructions on mainframe installation, and they are provided here.

 Note, however, that Zowe CLI was not designed for mainframe installation and unexpected behavior can occur.